SF-monkey/DLsite-Tools/README.md

 PS: One issue of my code is it could not handle UNICODE properly.
 Let me know if you have any ideas.

+## DLsite_match

+Purpose of this function:
+To look up the products missed from the full product list.
+You MUST use the csv generated from "DLsite_Info_Scraper.R" to run this program!!!

+Assume you downloaded some games/manga of a certain series from DLsite and all files are properly named.
+eg: "[Date][RJXXXXXX][maker] title"
+By using DLsite_Info_Scraper.R to get all product info of that series, you can now find out what games/manga you've missed from the list.